 6 asthma-friendly foods to add to your trolley

-Boost your diet – and your lung health – with these everyday superfoods
+IMPROVE your diet – and your lung health – with these everyday superfoods

 While there’s no food that can cure asthma, the right balance of nutrients can benefit your health1 and, in turn, support your lungs.2 So next time you visit your doctor, discuss some of the following foods, especially ones that are grown in your local area, to see if they could be beneficial to you.